gmc-code/PC-Microbit-Extension/docs/bots/bot_radio/bot_radio_v3_game_controller.rst

 ---------------------------------

 | There are 3 speed settings.
-| When turning, the slowest speed has a tighter turn; the fastest speed has a less tight turnning circle.
+| When turning, the slowest speed has a tighter turn; the fastest speed has a less tight turning circle.

 .. code-block:: python